ebi-webcomponents/nightingale/packages/nightingale-variation/README.md

 [![Published on NPM](https://img.shields.io/npm/v/@nightingale-elements/nightingale-variation.svg)](https://www.npmjs.com/package/@nightingale-elements/nightingale-variation)

-This custom element displays a matrix of amino-acid changes at a given position on the protein sequence.
-The advantage of a matrix-based approach is that even with a large number of variants (every single amino-acid change per location) the space taken by the visualisation on the screen doesn't change.
+This custom element displays a matrix of amino acid changes at a given position on the protein sequence.
+The advantage of a matrix-based approach is that even with a large number of variants (every single amino acid change per location) the space taken by the visualisation on the screen doesn't change.

 <!-- [Demo](https://ebi-webcomponents.github.io/nightingale/#/variation) -->